Reconstructions of Old Chinese: Nasal and stop codas

+Vocalic codas

 Some words in the Shijing 質 zhì and 物 wù rhyme groups have Middle Chinese reflexes in the departing tone, but otherwise parallel to those with dental finals.

 Li followed Karlgren in reconstructing such words with an Old Chinese coda *-d.

 The suffix *-h in Li's notation is intended to represent the Old Chinese precursor to the Middle Chinese departing tone, without specifying how it was realized.

 The Shijing 祭 jì group has Middle Chinese reflexes in the departing tone only, including some finals that occur only in the departing tone (marked below with the suffix -H).

 As the reflexes of this group parallel the Shijing 月 yuè group, Li reconstructed these also as *-dh.

 Following a suggestion of André-Georges Haudricourt, most recent reconstructions derive the Middle Chinese departing tone from an Old Chinese suffix *-s.

 The coda *-ts is believed to have reduced to -j in Middle Chinese.

 Finals with vocalic codas generally parallel those with dental or velar codas.

 Because the Middle Chinese reflexes of the gē 歌 rhyme group do not have a -j coda, Li reconstructed it with an Old Chinese coda *-r.

 However, many words in this group do have a -j coda in the colloquial layers of Min and Hakka varieties, in early loans into neighbouring languages, and in cognates in other Sino-Tibetan languages.